 - Website: Add the carrier's official website.

-- P-Asserted-ID: Considered a network level identifier, you can select how calls to the provider will be handled based on the PA-ID:
+P-Asserted-ID: Considered a network level identifier, you can select how calls to the provider is handled based on the PA-ID:

-- Required- call will not be delivered to the provider without the PA-ID
+Required- call won't be delivered to the provider without the PA-ID

-- Consec Fail Backoff: When Enabled, if a carrier goes down, only a fraction of calls will be sent to the carrier until the start to complete again (calls are not completely disabled otherwise there is no way to know when the carrier is back up again). the First Reply Timeout is skipped.
+Consec Fail Backoff: When Enabled, if a carrier goes down, only a fraction of calls will be sent to the carrier until the start to complete again (calls aren't completely disabled otherwise there is no way to know when the carrier is back up again).
+The First Reply Timeout is skipped.

-- Address: Add the carrier's address, including country and postcode/ZIP code.
+- Address: Include the address of the carrier, including the country and postcode or ZIP code.

-- Propagate Username: Enabling this will retain the display name of the FROM field in the SIP header (ex: Company Name, Username).
+- Propagate Username: Enable this to retain the display name of the FROM field in the SIP header (ex: Company Name, Username).